 Diabetes mellitus is a common disease defined by deficiency of the hormone insulin.
 Most dogs and cats are easily managed with twice daily insulin injections and dietary modifications.
 Concurrent disease processes can cause production of hormones that block and influence insulin function.
 These types of counter regulatory hormones can make diabetic control difficult.
-If your pet has diabetes but is not well controlled, referral to Dr. Elliott for further testing and evaluation may allow additional options for better control.
+If your pet has diabetes but is not well controlled, referral to Dr. Elliott or Dr. Tobin for further testing and evaluation may allow additional options for better control.

 Management of Cushing’s Syndrome

 Cushing’s Syndrome is a group of diseases that cause an overproduction of one of the adrenal hormones, cortisol.
 Many patients who develop Cushing’s syndrome are easily regulated and managed with medication.
 However, some patients with Cushing’s syndrome have concurrent disease processes that lead to poor regulation and on-going signs.
 When more than one disease is present, it can be challenging to identify and difficult to guide therapy.
 Our internists specialty and training have prepared them to address these types of complications.

 “Auto-immune” or “immune-mediated” diseases occur when the immune system starts to attack one’s own body inappropriately.
 This can lead to severe organ and tissue damage.
 Signs include fever, lethargy, poor appetite, joint pain, joint swelling and a variety of others.
 The most common of these diseases is the damage/destruction of red blood cells, platelets, joints and the entire body.
 Diagnosis is challenging.
 Treatment is long term, sometimes life-long, so ongoing management by an internal medicine specialist may be recommended.
 Complicated cases requiring multiple medications and additional therapies can still provide prolonged quality of life for many poorly responding cases.

 Management of Kidney Failure